FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-12-22-configuring-angular-libraries.md

 Things get a little more complex if we do not know the configuration at the startup time of our application which means it is dynamic.
 We do not have a static JSON object we can simply pass down the lib.
 Let us target that next.

 For this let us take a quick look what we can pass down to the providers array in the library in the `forRoot` method.
 The `providers` array takes a `Provider` type!
-We can use this one to expect it from the consuming application and we can provide a default config in case we as a library do not get given one configuration.
+We can use this one to expect it from the consuming application and we can provide a default config in case we as a library do not get given a configuration at all.
 This makes the configuration more flexible because we are not passing the static config, but a class which provides us the configuration object.

-For this first of all in the `lib-configuration.ts` introduce a class which is the type for what we are gonna use:
+For this first of all in the `lib-configuration.ts` introduce a class which is the type for what we are gonna use for holding hte provider called `config`.
+This one is options `config?` so that you can pass it but do not have to!
+We will introduce the fallback logic later in this article.

 ```js
 import {  Provider } from '@angular/core';